needanyhelp/SpringBoot_Connecting_DB_using_SpringJPA/README.md

 * All you have to do is make Service, Repository, Controller, Entity
 * Spring Data JPA handles the rest

-## Heading 2
+## Warning
-this file has no Database password in application.properties. you offer your own Databaseurl, id, password
+this file has no Database password in application.properties. you offer your own Databaseurl, id, password and you are all set

 ___
 ___